Consumer Unit Replacement Cost

 The main switch should have a double pole isolating switch clipped in next to the DIN bar.
 This should be done with separate teeth on the bus bar.

-There should be a live wire from the meter and a neutral wire from the meter connected into the double pole switch.
+There should be a live wire from the meter and a neutral wire from the meter connected to the double pole switch.
 The Earth wire from the meter should be connected to the earth terminal block.

 Each MCB should have a connection to the bus bar through their live terminal at the bottom.